 How does it work?

 Nothing complex- Come for as many days as you want.
 There are beds for 24 people available throughout the fortnight; first come first served.
 Use the meet as a base for climbing with a regular partner or come and match up.
 Collectively we make sure that nobody is left partnerless, short of inspiration or too far out of their depth.
 You can self-cater but, in the past, we’ve pooled together for evening meals with one of our non-climbing friends knocking up a filling hearty meal ready for whenever we get off the hill.

 What’s to do?

 Got your own campervan- You’re still welcome to join us socially.
 Willy Sutherland’s campervan spot with hook-ups is at the Glen Brittle junction just half a mile away.

 Last minute climber- We’re quite used to this scenario and happy for you decide to join us last minute.
-Keep in touch about bed space.
+Keep in touch about space though.